-- (2) (a) A court that has in terms of this Act or any other law- - convicted a person of a sexual offence against a child or a person who is mentally disabled and, after sentence has been imposed by that court for such offence, in the presence of the convicted person; or - (ii) made a finding and given a direction in terms of section 77(6) or 78(6) of the Criminal Procedure Act, 1977, that the person is by reason of mental illness or mental defect not capable of understanding the proceedings so as to make a proper defence or was, by reason of mental illness or mental defect, not criminally responsible for the act which constituted a sexual offence against a child or a person who is mentally disabled, in the presence of that person, must, subject to paragraph (c) make an order that the particulars of the person be included in the Register.
+- (2) (a) A court that has- - (i) convicted a person of a sexual offence and, after sentence has been imposed by that court for such offence, in the presence of the convicted person; or - (ii) made a finding and given a direction in terms of section 77(6) or 78(6) of the Criminal Procedure Act, 1977, that the person is by reason of mental illness or mental defect not capable of understanding the proceedings so as to make a proper defence or was, by reason of mental illness or mental defect, not criminally responsible for the act which constituted a sexual offence, in the presence of that person, must, subject to paragraph (c) make an order that the particulars of the person be included in the Register.

-[paragraph (a) substituted by section 7(a) of Act 5 of 2015]
+[paragraph (a) substituted by section 7(a) of Act 5 of 2015 and by section 23(b) of Act 13 of 2021]

-- (b) When making an order contemplated in paragraph (a), the court must explain the contents and implications of such an order, including section 45, to the person in question. - (c) If a court has, in terms of this Act or any other law, convicted a person ('A') of a sexual offence referred to in paragraph (a)(i) and A was a child at the time of the commission of such offence, or if a court has made a finding and given a direction referred to in paragraph (a)(ii) in respect of A who was a child at the time of the alleged commission of the offence, the court may not make an order as contemplated in paragraph (a) unless- - (i) the prosecutor has made an application to the court for such an order; - (ii) the court has considered a report by the probation officer referred to in section 71 of the Child Justice Act, 2008, which deals with the probability of A committing another sexual offence against a child or a person who is mentally disabled, as the case may be, in future; - (iii) A has been given the opportunity to address the court as to why his or her particulars should not be included in the Register; and - (iv) the court is satisfied that substantial and compelling circumstances exist based upon such report and any other evidence, which justify the making of such an order
+- (b) When making an order contemplated in paragraph (a), the court must explain the contents and implications of such an order, including section 45, to the person in question. - (c) If a court has, in terms of this Act or any other law, convicted a person ('A') of a sexual offence and A was a child at the time of the commission of such offence, or if a court has made a finding and given a direction referred to in paragraph (a)(ii) in respect of A who was a child at the time of the alleged commission of the offence, the court may not make an order as contemplated in paragraph (a) unless- - (i) the prosecutor has made an application to the court for such order; - (ii) the court has considered a report by the probation officer referred to in section 71 of the Child Justice Act, 2008, which deals with the probability of A committing another sexual offence in future; - (iii) A has been given the opportunity to address the court as to why his or her particulars should not be included in the Register; and - (iv) the court is satistied that substantial and compelling circumstances exist based upon such report and any other evidence, which justify the making of such an order.

-[paragraph (c) added by section 7(b) of Act 5 of 2015]
+[paragraph (c) added by section 7(b) of Act 5 of 2015 and substituted by section 23(c) of Act 13 of 2021]